Fuzzbox999/linux-dotfiles/.local/bin/i3/README.txt

 * a root crontab runs pacman -Sy every 15 minutes.
-* check_available_upgrades is a script made to update check for available upgrades every minute.
+* check_available_upgrades is a script made to check for available upgrades every minute.

 * i3exit is an exit mode for i3.
 * i3lock_custom is my screen locker.
 It makes use of Pywal colors.